Statpipe

-The Statpipe pipeline is a natural gas system, which links northern North Sea gas fields with the Norway's gas export system.
+The Statpipe pipeline is a natural gas system, which links northern North Sea gas fields with Norway's gas export system.
 It transports gas from Statfjord, Gullfaks, Heimdal, Veslefrikk, Snorre, Brage and Tordis gas fields.

 History

 The Statpipe was developed by Statoil.
 The development plan was approved by the Norwegian Parliament (Storting) on 10 June 1981.
 The rich gas pipeline from Statfjord became operational on 25 March 1985 and the dry gas pipeline from Kårstø to Ekofisk field came on stream on 15 October 1985.
 The Draupner S riser platform was installed in 1984 as part of the Statpipe system.
 In 1998, the Statpipe was connected directly with the Norpipe.
 On 1 January 2003, the Statpipe was merged into Gassled partnership and Gassco became the operator of the pipeline.

 Technical features

 The total length of the Statpipe system is 890 km.
 It consists of both rich and dry gas pipelines.
 The 308 km long rich gas pipeline runs from Statfjord field to the Kårstø gas processing plant.
 It has branch lines from Snorre and Gulfaks fields.
 The internal diameter of this pipe is 30 in and capacity is 9.7 billion cubic metre (bcm) of natural gas per year.

 The first leg of the dry gas pipeline runs from Kårstø to the Draupner S riser platform in the North Sea.
 The length of this line is 228 km.
 The internal diameter of the pipe is 28 in and capacity is 7.6 bcm of natural gas per year.
 The second leg runs for 155 km from the Heimdal platform in the North Sea to Draupner S. The diameter of this pipe is 36 in and capacity 11 bcm per year.
 The Draupner S riser platform ties the Statpipe lines from Heimdal and Kårstø together for onward transmission to Ekofisk.
 The internal diameter of this section is 36 in, and it runs for 213 km further south, where a 15.8 km bypass around Ekofisk complex takes the Statpipe directly into Norpipe.

-In summary the pipelines are as follows.
+In summary the pipelines' details are as follows.

 The details of the Statpipe riser platforms are as follows.